About Westwater Financial, Inc.

 Westwater Financial’s mission is to provide access to capital, as well as financial education, coaching, and technical assistance for Native Americans and Alaska Natives residing in Westwater’s service area of Sonoma, Mendocino, and Lake Counties in California.
 This mission is based on the firm belief that by addressing the financial and credit needs of a traditionally underserved segment of our Indian community it will provide opportunities to stimulate economic development, promote self-sufficiency and self-determination, and will result in an enhanced quality of life for our community.

 Westwater was created as an independent Native CDFI (Community Development Financial Institution) in 2012 by our original sponsor, the Dry Creek Rancheria Band of Pomo Indians.
-The Tribe spent three years in planning and development to create Westwater.
-Westwater was incorporated as a non-profit entity under the State of California in May 2012.
-The organization has an independent Board of Directors, its own Executive Director, and received 501(c) 3 status under the IRS in the fall of 2012 as a separate, and independent organization.
+The Tribe spent three years in planning and development to create Westwater and was incorporated as a non-profit entity under the State of California in May 2012.
+The organization has an independent Board of Directors, its own Executive Director, and received 501(c) 3 status under the IRS also in the fall of 2012 as a separate, and independent organization.

 Economic Distress in the Target Market

 Both Sonoma and Mendocino counties are rich in resources.
 They both sit on the California coast, approximately 75 miles north of San Francisco.
 Both counties lie within California’s Wine Country and boast a host of wineries.
 While the area is resource-rich, the benefits of these resources are not distributed evenly among the population.
 The disparities between Native people and the general population are striking.
-The AIAN population has experienced much deeper levels of economic distress than the population as a whole, and among Dry Creek Rancheria Tribal members the disparity is even greater.
+The AIAN population has experienced much deeper levels of economic distress than the population as a whole and it is with great disparity.

 Lack of Access to Credit, Capital and Financial Services